 We want to make our employees life better and easier removing barriers so employees can focus on the things they love, both inside and outside of work.

-For the fourth consecutive year, CNL has been recognized for its commitment to exceptional workplace and employee-friendly policies.
 As Canada’s national nuclear laboratory, CNL employs over 3,000 professionals in a variety of unique fields, from nuclear scientists and engineers to business professionals and skilled tradespeople.
 With major national programs being carried out in laboratory and project sites across the country, CNL works to foster a positive and employee-friendly work environment that offers its staff the opportunity to grow personally and professionally.

 CNL’s major sites provide employees an excellent quality of life.
 Our Chalk River Laboratories site is located 190 km northwest of Canada’s capital city of Ottawa and adjacent to the family-friendly communities of Deep River, Chalk River, Petawawa, and Pembroke.
 A number of recreational opportunities exist in the region, including famous Algonquin Provincial Park.